 A small number of non-NASS supported asylum seekers may be present elsewhere in Scotland.
 No specific adjustments are made for this group.

-The age/sex distribution of in-migrating and out-migrating asylum seekers is derived from the UK level distribution provided by the Office for National Statistics and information from the Home Office.
+The age/sex distribution of in-migrating and out-migrating asylum seekers is derived from the UK level distribution provided by the ONS and information from the Home Office.

 Refugees